 Gamundia striatula - may also look mycenoid or omphalinoid.
 The spores are minutely spiny like Lepista.
 Hygrophanous greyish-brown cap that becomes umbilicate.
 Striate when moist.
 Gills usually adnate to decurrent.
 Difficult to ID.
 I don't know what it is related to, possibly Marasmius.

 Myxomphalia maura - dark brown, hygrophanous and only growing on burnt ground, similar to Arrhenia, which are even more strongly umbilicate and decurrent and not found on burnt ground.
 Possibly Tricholomatoid clade.
-May also be mistaken for collybioid.
+May also be mistaken for a collybioid.
 Amyloid spores (darkening in iodine).

 Pseudoomphalina angelesiana (Neohygrophorus angelesianus) - somewhat waxy and with a viscid cap.
 Not hygrophanous.
 Mostly found in the spring near melting snow.
 Amyloid.
 Tricholomatoid clade.